Omaha Creative Institute

 public project Grant

 OCI is committed to providing Omaha area artists with opportunities to cultivate sustainable and productive careers.
-Our Grants Program is designed to give artists the chance to experiment and create new work, develop new audiences, and exhibit outside the confines of larger institutional systems.
-By recognizing and awarding financial support to exceptional artists in the region, OCI seeks to empower artists, advance their careers, and diversify the landscape of Omaha’s arts and culture, enhancing the city’s profile as a place where artists can live and work.
+Our Grants Program is designed to give artists a platform to experiment, create new work, develop new audiences, and exhibit outside the confines of larger institutional systems.
+By recognizing and awarding financial support to exceptional artists in the region, OCI seeks to amplify artists’ voices, advance their careers, and diversify Omaha’s cultural landscape, enhancing the city’s profile as a place where artists can live, work, and access meaningful support.

 OCI’s Public Project Grant is awarded by an external jury of artists and arts professionals to an individual artist, collaborative duo, or artist collective working toward realizing a large-scale, public facing project that might not be possible otherwise because of financial constraints.
 The grant term is from January to June 2018.
 OCI is looking for standalone projects that can be fully funded by this $5,000 grant opportunity and foster critical dialogue through creating a shift away from how public spaces traditionally operate.

-Artists working in all disciplines are welcome to apply, but the proposed project must include some component that engages the public directly, can be viewed in a public space, or is freely accessible to the public without the constraints of regular opening hours or restricted admission.
+Artists working in all disciplines are encouraged to apply.
+The proposed project must engage the public directly, reevaluate how public spaces traditionally function, and be freely accessible without the constraints of regular opening hours or restricted admission.

-While traditional public art is certainly eligible, we are not limiting that description to murals, sculptures, concerts, plays, etc. Performance, sound, earthworks, new media, and installation are also encouraged.
+While traditional public art is certainly eligible, we are not limiting that description to murals, sculpture, plays, concerts etc. Performance, sound, earthworks, new media, and installation are also encouraged.
 Use the broadest definition of "public art" possible.
 We define the parameters of “public art” as any project that significantly impacts how shared spaces function and how the public experiences those spaces.

 For collaborative groups: